-The JFK Muhlenberg Snyder School of Nursing/Union County College Cooperative Nursing Program provides an education soundly rooted in outstanding academic traditions of both hospital-based nursing education and community college education.
-This program, acknowledged as a model in the field of nursing and different from existing nursing programs offered by nearby community colleges and hospital-based schools, affords its graduates advantages in the attainment of nursing competency, a Diploma in Nursing from JFK Medical Center Muhlenberg Snyder School of Nursing, an Associate in Science (AS) Degree from Union County College and in transferability of credits to programs leading to a baccalaureate degree.
+The JFK Muhlenberg Snyder School of Nursing/Union College of Union County NJ Cooperative Nursing Program provides an education soundly rooted in outstanding academic traditions of both hospital-based nursing education and community college education.
+This program, acknowledged as a model in the field of nursing and different from existing nursing programs offered by nearby community colleges and hospital-based schools, affords its graduates advantages in the attainment of nursing competency, a Diploma in Nursing from JFK Medical Center Muhlenberg Snyder School of Nursing, an Associate in Science (AS) Degree from Union College of Union County NJ and in transferability of credits to programs leading to a baccalaureate degree.
 Graduates from JFK Muhlenberg Snyder Schools Nursing Program are eligible to sit for the National Council of Licensing Examination (NCLEX-RN) for registered nurse (RN) licensure.

 The Program is accredited by the Accreditation Commission for Education in Nursing (ACEN), and the New Jersey State Board of Nursing.
 The School is approved for the training of veterans.